Learn About the Situation, Behaviour and Impact Model and How to Use it Effectively

 Imagine that you recently gave some feedback to a member of your team.
 You told him, ‘Your KPI’s are great, but you need to improve your people skills’.

-The Situation – Behaviour – Impact (SBI) feedback model helps you deliver more effective feedback.
+The Situation – Behaviour – Impact (SBI Model) feedback framework helps you deliver more effective feedback.
 It focuses your comments on specific situations and behaviours and then outlines the impact that these behaviours have on others.

 SBI stands for: